 - Communicate the decision.

-- Unexpected decisions do not prove the patient is incompetent, but may indicate a need for further information or explanation.
+- Unexpected decisions do not prove the patient is incompetent; such decisions may indicate a need for further information or explanation.

 - Patients may be competent to make some health care decisions, even if they are not competent to make others.